bowlercbtlabs/Github-Introduction-Lab-1/README.md

    - allows for real time collaboration of files/code between users (version control etc.)
 - Why are we using github
   - github will be used to store all device configurations and a link to the repo will be placed in all the video descriptions
-  - The repo will also hold a step by step file so that the user can follow us while we perform the lab
+  - The repo will also hold a step by step guide so that the user can follow us while we perform the lab
   - This will allow a more streamlined and interactive user experience
 - How to use github to access:
    - initial configurations